Close

 opens in a new windowamazond opens in a new windowbnd opens in a new windowbooksamilliond opens in a new windowindieboundd

-Image Placeholder of - 77Axiom’s End by Lindsay Ellis (Noumena #1)
+opens in a new windowPoster Placeholder of - 58Axiom’s End by Lindsay Ellis (Noumena #1)

 From our friends over at St. Martin’s Press, Axiom’s End is Hugo finalist and video essayist Lindsay Ellis’s debut novel.
 Set a little over a decade ago in 2007, a U.S. government leak unveils that first contact has already happened.
 Cora Sabino is intent on becomes the first human interpreter for the alien population.